sbrahma0/iot-project/readme.md

 ### Light sensor and 2 clients and an invalid status update
 ![Light sensor and 2 clients and an invalid status update](chatty3.png)

+Here even if the client tries to change the status of the senors with an invalid state, a message will be published that the client has tried to change the state but the state wont be changed.

 ### Light sensor and door sensor with 1 client each
-![Light sensor and door sensor with 1 client each](chatty4.png)
+![Light sensor and door sensor with 1 client each](chatty4.png) When different sensors are played with, it should be kept in mind that the broker is different for each sensor (as per our prokect).